Gregory Thaumaturgus: Biography

-Before leaving Palestine, Gregory delivered in presence of Origen a public farewell oration in which he returned thanks to the illustrious master he was leaving.
+Before leaving Palestine, Gregory delivered a public farewell oration in presence of Origen in which he gave thanks to his illustrious master.
 This oration is valuable from many points of view.
-As a rhetorical exercise it exhibits the excellent training given by Origen, and his skill in developing literary taste and the amount of adulation then permissible towards a living person in an assembly composed mostly of Christians, and Christian in temper.
+As a rhetorical exercise, it exhibits the excellent training given by Origen, and his skill in developing literary taste and the amount of adulation then permissible towards a living person in an assembly composed primarily of Christians.
 It contains, moreover, much useful information concerning the youth of Gregory and his master's method of teaching.
 A letter of Origen refers to the departure of the two brothers, but it is not easy to determine whether it was written before or after the delivery of this oration.
-In it Origen exhorts his pupils to bring the intellectual treasures of the Greeks to the service of Christian philosophy, and thus imitate the Jews who employed the golden vessels of the Egyptians to adorn the Holy of Holies.
+In it, Origen exhorts his pupils to bring the intellectual treasures of the Greeks to the service of Christian philosophy, and thus imitate the Jews who employed the golden vessels of the Egyptians to adorn the Holy of Holies.

 Gregory returned to Pontus with the intention of practising law.
 His plan, however, was again laid aside, for he was soon consecrated bishop of his native Neocaesarea by Phoedimus, Bishop of Amasea and metropolitan of Pontus.
-This fact illustrates in an interesting way the growth of the hierarchy in the primitive Church; the Christian community at Caesarea was very small, being only seventeen souls, and yet it was given a bishop.
+This fact illustrates in an interesting way the growth of the hierarchy in the primitive Church.
+The Christian community at Caesarea was very small, being only seventeen souls, and yet it was given a bishop.
 Ancient canonical documents indicate that it was possible for a community of even ten Christians to have their own bishop.
-When Gregory was consecrated he was forty years old, and he ruled his diocese for thirteen years.
+When Gregory was consecrated he was forty years old, and he ruled his diocese for thirty years.

 Nothing definite is known about his methods, but he must have shown much zeal in increasing the little flock with which he began his episcopal administration.
-An ancient source attests to his missionary zeal by recording a curious coincidence: Gregory began with only seventeen Christians, but at his death there remained only seventeen pagans in the whole town of Caesarea.
+He was wise, and people came to him for counsel.
+An ancient source attests to his missionary zeal by recording a curious coincidence: Gregory began with only seventeen Christians, but at his death, there remained only seventeen pagans in the whole town of Caesarea.
 Presumably the many miracles which won for him the title of Thaumaturgus were performed during these years.